Pattern recognition (psychology): Recognition–by–components theory

 Similar to feature–detection theory, recognition by components (RBC) focuses on the bottom-up features of the stimuli being processed.
 First proposed by Irving Biederman (1987), this theory states that humans recognize objects by breaking them down into their basic 3D geometric shapes called geons (i.e., cylinders, cubes, cones, etc.).
-An example is how we break down a common item like a coffee cup: we recognize the hollow cylinder that holds the liquid and a curved handle off the side that allows us to hold it.
-Even though not every coffee cup is exactly the same, these basic components help us recognize the consistency across examples (or pattern).
+An example is how one break downs a common item like a coffee cup: one recognizes the hollow cylinder that holds the liquid and a curved handle off the side that allows one to hold it.
+Even though not every coffee cup is exactly the same, these basic components help to recognize the consistency across examples (or pattern).
 RBC suggests that there are fewer than 36 unique geons that when combined can form a virtually unlimited number of objects.
-To parse and dissect an object, RBC proposes we attend to two specific features: edges and concavities.
+To parse and dissect an object, RBC proposes that people attend to two specific features: edges and concavities.
 Edges enable the observer to maintain a consistent representation of the object regardless of the viewing angle and lighting conditions.
 Concavities are where two edges meet and enable the observer to perceive where one geon ends and another begins.

 The RBC principles of visual object recognition can be applied to auditory language recognition as well.
 In place of geons, language researchers propose that spoken language can be broken down into basic components called phonemes.
 For example, there are 44 phonemes in the English language.